Antioxidant, anticarcinogenic,1 anti-inflammatory, antimicrobial,2,3 immunostimulatory, neuroprotective,4 photoprotective

 Cognizance of health benefits derived from caffeic acid dates back at least to 400 BCE, when herbal formulations including caffeic acid were administered to facilitate sleep.
 It is not known who first discovered caffeic acid.
 Notably, even though caffeic acid and caffeine are present in coffee, they are unrelated compounds.

-Along with other polyphenolic acids such as ferulic, ellagic, and tannic, caffeic acid is thought to have considerable anticarcinogenic potential,25 and is known to confer antioxidant activity (Table 53-1).12 Like ferulic acid, caffeic acid is also synthesized in the wide variety of plants in which it is found through the shikimate pathway from l-phenylalanine or l-tyrosine (see Chapter 54, Ferulic Acid).8,26 Caffeic acid is conjugated with saccharides,5,26 reacts with nitrogen oxides, and ...
+Along with other polyphenolic acids such as ferulic, ellagic, and tannic, caffeic acid is thought to have considerable anticarcinogenic potential,25 and is known to confer antioxidant activity (Table 53-1).12 Like ferulic acid, caffeic acid is also synthesized in the wide variety of plants in which it is found through the shikimate pathway from l-phenylalanine or l-tyrosine (see Chapter 54, Ferulic Acid).8,26 Caffeic acid is conjugated with saccharides,5,26 reacts ...